 Say Cheese and Die! by R.L.
-Stine is a tale about a group of kids that go into an abandoned house and find a camera.
+Stine is a tale about a group of kids who go into an abandoned house and find a camera.
 But it’s not just any old camera… this is an evil camera.

 This is a book with a pretty simple premise, but to this day, it’s still one that has stuck with me ever since the first time I read it!